afcarl/6.857-lecture-notes/l17-bilinear-maps.md

 **Note:** You can encrypt to me, before I even have my secret...

-Can be shown to be semantically secure in the ROM
+Can be shown to be semantically secure in the Random Oracle Model.